Newberg High School

-Newberg High School is the only public high school in Newberg, Oregon, United States.
+Newberg High School (NHS) is the only public high school in Newberg, Oregon, United States.
+It is a part of Newberg-Dundee Public Schools.

 History

 The current campus is Newberg High School's third location.

 The first campus (1911-36)

 The original high school, a three-story building that opened in 1911, is located at 714 E. Sixth Street.
 It was there that the school's newspaper, Echoes, got its name; the students marveled at how even the slightest sound reverberated through the new building's hallways.
-The Newberg School District currently uses the building as the district offices.
+Newberg-Dundee Public Schools currently uses the building as the district offices.

 Prior to the opening of the original high school, Newberg's public school pupils attended an all-grade school located at 415 E. Sheridan Street.
 That school building, which opened in the 1890s, subsequently housed Central Elementary School.
 It currently houses the Chehalem Cultural Center.

 The second campus (1936-64)

 In 1936, the Works Progress Administration (WPA) built the second Newberg High School campus at 620 E. Sixth Street, on a lot located immediately to the west of the first campus.
 After the opening of the new high school, the old school building was used for the next six decades as Edwards Elementary School.
 The new campus was housed in a single-story building which featured a small courtyard in the center.
 The only major expansion of this campus occurred in the 1950s; an annex housing the school's cafeteria and two music classrooms was built along Sixth Street between the new and old campuses.
 The conversion of the old cafeteria and music rooms added five new classrooms inside the main building.